electron/electron/docs/api/desktop-capturer.md

 The `sources` is an array of `Source` objects, each `Source` represents a captured screen or individual window, and has following properties:
-* `id` String - The id of the captured window or screen used in `navigator.webkitGetUserMedia`.
+* `id` String - The id of the captured window or screen used in `navigator.mediaDevices.getUserMedia`.
 The format looks like `window:XX` or `screen:XX` where `XX` is a random generated number.
 * `name` String - The described name of the capturing screen or window.
 If the source is a screen, the name will be `Entire Screen` or `Screen <index>`; if